 - Adequate lighting is important.
-Install motion sensor light or virtual voice assistant device to control light so that the elderly does not have to search for light switches in the dark.
+Install a motion sensor light or virtual voice assistant device to control light so that the elderly do not have to search for light switches in the dark.

 Risk of falling increases in homes with stairs or steps.
-Falling from height resulting in much more severe injuries.
+Falling from a height results in much more severe injuries.

-- Install sturdy handrails on both sides of stairs.
+- Install sturdy handrails on both sides of the stairs.

-- Ensure adequate lighting at the top and bottom of stairs.
+- Ensure adequate lighting at the top and bottom of the stairs.

-- Ensure no loose fitting carpet on the steps, and no clutters, rubbish, and other obstructions.
+- Ensure no loose-fitting carpet on the steps, and no clutters, rubbish or other obstructions.

-- Make hardwood stairs less slippery by adding traction: securely fitted carpet, anti-slip adhesive stair treads, apply anti-slip floor finish to the wood surface.
+- Make hardwood stairs less slippery by adding traction: securely fitted carpet, anti-slip adhesive stair treads, and applying an anti-slip floor finish to the wood surface.

-- Consider installing stair lift to avoid the risk of walking up and down the stairs.
+- Consider installing a stair lift to avoid the risk of walking up and down the stairs.

-- Ideally, a single-story home is more suitable for the elderly especially those who are frail.
+- Ideally, a single-story home is more suitable for the elderly, especially frail ones.

-- Trim shrubs and hedges to keep the path clear, and make sure the path is clean and level.
+- Trim shrubs and hedges to keep the path clear and ensure the path is clean and level.